SnowS3c/ping-monitor/README.md

 # Ping Monitor
-This script continually checks connectivity to multiple machines on the network..
+This script continuously checks connectivity to multiple machines on the network..

 The script will get the IP address of each MAC from the interace passed as the first parameter.